Project Milestones: Definition, Examples & Strategies

 How do milestones differ in agile project management compared to traditional project management?

 In agile project management, project milestones may represent the completion of sprints or iterations, with frequent reassessment and adjustment based on evolving requirements.
-In traditional project management, milestones are often more fixed, representing key deliverables or phase completions within a linear project timeline.
+In traditional professional service project management, milestones are often more fixed, representing key deliverables or phase completions within a linear project timeline.

 How can I prioritize milestones in a multi-phase project?